Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Emerging AI Tools for Literature Review

 As before, most systems do not disclose their technologies, yet they appear to incorporate different versions of the OpenAI API, augmented with specific prompting techniques.
 Silatus employs GPT-4, while Jenni.ai uses a combination of GPT-3.5 and its proprietary AI technologies.
 It remains unclear whether any of them have fine-tuned their models for writing-related tasks.

 The quality of the text produced by these systems varies significantly, even when using very informative prompts.
 Presently, these tools may be more beneficial for master's students who are required to write brief essays rather than for researchers.
 Nonetheless, as the technology continues to evolve, it is anticipated that a new generation of tools will emerge, offering substantial assistance in academic writing.
-These advanced systems could potentially automate even complex tasks, such as the generation of comprehensive literature reviews.
+These AI systems could potentially automate several complex tasks, such as generating comprehensive literature reviews~\cite{hope2023computational}, recommending citations~\cite{ali2020deep,buscaldi2024citation}, and identifying new scientific hypotheses~\cite{sybrandt2020agatha,borrego2022completing}.